What is Music Therapy?

 Certified music therapists aid individuals in their recovery process.
 This is done using a variety of treatment methods, resources, and education for children, adolescents, and adults (men and women) with mental illness.
 Comprehensive plans are tailored to target an individual’s specific needs and goals, finding what therapy program exactly works for them.

 Common mental conditions such as bipolar disorder, depression, and Obsessive-Compulsive Disorder (OCD), are common problems that change a person’s mood and behavior.
 Music therapy sessions conducted by a licensed music therapist uses the intervention of music and sound to help people with these illnesses improve their physical wellbeing, the way they communicate, and express emotions.
-As a result, music therapy has a positively altered mood, thinking patterns, and unhealthy addictive behaviors.
+As a result, music therapy has a positively altered mood, thinking patterns, and unhealthy behaviors.